ericagirges/ericagirges/README.md

 ![Banner | Erica Girges](./github-banner.png)

 ## About Me 👋
 I'm Erica Girges and welcome to my Github!
 I'm a full-stack software engineer who loves coming up with innovative ideas for solving problems.
-When I'm not deep into a coding session, I love binge watching psychological thrillers and finding fun new foods to cook.
+When I'm not deep into a coding session, I love binge watching psychological thrillers and cooking up something delicious.

 ## Tech Stack 👩‍💻
 - Javascript